Whywait Plumbing Services Logo

 24 Hr Emergency Service

-An observant client phoned Whywait Plumbing this week asking, “what do rust spots mean on the flexible hoses on my tap in the kitchen sink.”
+An observant client, a crucial part of our maintenance process, recently contacted Whywait Plumbing with a pertinent question: ” What do rust spots mean on the flexible hoses on my tap in the kitchen sink?”
+Your vigilance is critical to maintaining the health of your plumbing system.

-Rust is always a warning sign and in a kitchen cupboard, rust spots on the exterior of the stainless steel braided flexible hoses are a good indication that the hose should be replaced before it bursts.
-The rust is caused by either of the following:
+Rust is always a warning sign, and in a kitchen cupboard, rust spots on the exterior of the stainless steel braided flexible hoses indicate that the hose should be replaced before it bursts.
+Either of the following causes the rust:

 • chemical leakage from household chemicals stored in the cupboard